skjohansen/skjohansen.github.io/_posts/2024-09-22-zero-bugs-strategy.md

 > If a bug was addressed on the same day it was created, it would take an hour to fix; three weeks later, it would take *twenty-four* hours.
 It didn't matter if the bug was big or small, complicted or simple - it always took twenty-four times longer three weeks later.
 > - *"Scrum - The art of doing twice the work in half the time", Sutherland and Sutherland (2014, p.
 100)*

-Moreover, backlogging bugs is one factor contributes to technical debt — the future work required to fix issues that weren’t addressed promptly.
+Moreover, backlogging bugs the nuber one factor of building technical debt — the future work required to fix issues that weren’t addressed promptly.
 Even a litle technical debt can slow down development, making future changes more difficult and time-consuming.
 Addressing bugs immediately helps keep your codebase clean and manageable.
 Some bugs can trigger additional issues, creating a domino effect of problems.
 Fixing bugs as they arise helps prevent these cascade effects, ensuring that one issue doesn’t lead to many more.

 Rather than fixing bugs, agile methods strive to prevent them. https://www.jamesshore.com/v2/books/aoad1/no_bugs